Jim Lawrence (baseball)

-James Ross Lawrence (born February 12, 1939) is a Canadian former professional baseball catcher who appeared in two major league games for the 1963 Cleveland Indians.
+James Ross Lawrence (February 12, 1939 – January 8, 2025) was a Canadian professional baseball catcher who appeared in two major league games for the 1963 Cleveland Indians.
 Although he did not have a plate appearance, he had three putouts behind the plate and committed one error.
 The native of Hamilton, Ontario, batted left-handed, threw right-handed, stood 6 ft 1 in tall and weighed 185 lb (13 stone, 3 pounds).

 Lawrence's minor league baseball career spanned seven seasons, from 1958 to 1964.
 He played his entire career with the Indians organization.

+Lawrence died on January 8, 2025, at the age of 85.